jesicamarquez/led-image-sequence/README.md

      $ make
      $ sudo ./led-matrix <name of ppm> <N number of files>

-ex. sudo ./led-matrix tmp- 18
+For this example: sudo ./led-matrix tmp- 18